1947 Jammu massacres: Population figures

 The table below compares the 1941 percentage of Muslim population with the present percentage for the Indian-administered part of the Jammu province and gives figures for estimated 'loss' of Muslims, due to deaths as well as migration.

 Scholar Ian Copland tries to estimate how many Muslims might have been killed in the Jammu violence based on demographic data.
 If the headcount figure of 333,964 refugees from the Indian-administered parts of the state is used to calculate an estimate, one ends up with a surplus rather than a deficit.
 However, Justice Yusuf Saraf estimates that 100,000 Jammu refugees returned to their homes in 1949–1950.
 If we deduct this 100,000 from the original headcount figure, the estimate of Muslims killed would be a few tens of thousands.

 The table below compares the 1941 percentage of 'Hindu & Sikh' population (H/S population) with that in 1951 for the areas of Pakistan-administered Azad Kashmir (comprising 89 per cent of the Mirpur District, 60 per cent of the Poonch Jagir and 87 per cent of the Muzaffarabad District).

+The Government of Jammu and Kashmir rehabilitated 36,384 refugee families from Azad Kashmir territories.
+With an average household size of 4.95, that gives an estimated population of 180,100 people that were killed or displaced from these territories.
+It would not cover the families that might have been completely eliminated by the Azad rebels and tribal raiders.